St Matthew Passion

 Desgleichen sagten auch alle Jünger.

-17. Choral
+17. Choral (I, II)

 Ich will hier bei dir stehen;

-verachte mich doch nicht!
+verachte mich doch nicht,

-Von dir will ich nicht gehen,
+von dir will ich nicht gehen,

-wenn dir dein Herze bricht.
+wenn dir dein Herze bricht,

-Wenn dein Herz wird erblassen
+wenn dein Herz wird erblassen

-im letzten Todesstoss,
+im letzten Todessstoß,

 alsdenn will ich dich fassen

-in meinen Arm und Schoss.
+in meinen Arm und Schoß.

 18. Rezitativ